Chippewa / Ojibwe History

 * Lcpl.
 Arther Bannon Fort William First Nation

 * Pvt.
-Arthur Beaver, Alderville First Nation
+Arthur Beaver, wounded prior, Alderville First Nation

 * Pvt.
 D. W. Chippewa, Caldwell First Nation